 What is the FDCPA?

 The Fair Debt Collection Practices Act (FDCPA) is a federal law which essentially states that debt collectors must treat you with truth, fairness, dignity and respect.
-Though the law prohibits certain Debt Harassment Calls, Debt Harassment Laws in both Oklahoma and Louisiana also provide consumers with rights.
+Though the law prohibits certain Debt Harassment Calls, Debt Harassment Laws in both Oklahoma and Louisiana also provide consumers with a few additional rights.
 Therefore, it important that you understand the FDCPA Guidelines for Collectors in order to make sure you are a) not paying a scam artists for a debt you don’t owe; and b) not paying more than you are legally required to pay.
 To help, we’ve published some free debt validation letters and other letters you can use with debt collectors in the link below.

 What is debt harassment?

 Probably more than what you think it is.
 It is considered debt harassment when a debt collector:

 - Uses abusive language

 - Calls and does not identify the company

 - Calls you multiple times in one day

 - Threatens to garnish your wages without a judgment